jphaugla/redisEnterpriseVault/README.md

     bound_service_account_namespaces=redis-connect \
     policies=redis-connect-policy \
     ttl=24h
 ```

-* Edit redis-connect files
-* Can rerun the script to pull the password for the database
 * Edit the jobmanager.properties file for the correct connection parameters in redis.connection.url
   * these parameters can be retrieved using ```$DEMO/getDatabasePw.sh```
-* Edit redisconnect_credentials_jobmanager.properties for the correct metadata database password
-* create configmap with jobmanages.properties, credentials and logback
+* create configmap with jobmanager.properties
-  * this configmap is used in the redis-connect-start.yaml to mount these files appropriately to hold the necessary configuration information
+  * this configmap is used in the redis-connect-start.yaml to mount files appropriately
-* start the server
+* start the redis-connect server
 ```bash
 $DEMO/getDatabasePw.sh
 vi jobmanager.properties